 For example, if we know someone has a genomic risk for diabetes, we can use a continuous glucose sensor to hopefully prevent the condition from ever manifesting.
 Or an individual with early hypertension, or with a genetic predisposition for it, can have their blood pressure monitored in a non-obtrusive, continuous manner such the daily events that influence their blood pressure can be identified and addressed through various techniques.
 New ways to screen breast cancer with wireless ultrasound imaging can potentially be used for women with high genomic susceptibility.
 By coupling genomics and wireless we are bringing two exceptionally powerful tools together to define each person at unprecedented levels with the ultimate goal of the prevention of disease and preservation of health.

-Thanks to a generous grant from Qualcomm the Digital Medicine Division of the Scripps Translational Science Institute was initiated in early 2013 under the leadership of Eric Topol, who recruited Steve Steinhubl to lead it in July 2013.
+Thanks to a generous grant from Qualcomm, the Digital Medicine Division of the Scripps Translational Science Institute was initiated in early 2013 under the leadership of Dr. Eric Topol, who recruited Dr. Steve Steinhubl to lead it in July 2013.